ryankn/telegram-reminder-bot/README.md

 * `/userdict`: Sends back all users.
 Admin only.
 * `/blockdict`: Sends back all blocked users.
 Admin only.
 * `/exception`: Throws a ZeroDivisionError, crashing the bot.
 Admin only.

+### Extending The Template
+For information on how to extend the template and add additional functionality as required, check out the full documentation for the[pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI).

 ## License
 Distributed under the [MIT](https://choosealicense.com/licenses/mit/) License.